 NPH Dominican Republic

 Our NPH home in the Dominican Republic was purposefully designed to look like a small town in the middle of two extremes; poor migrant sugar cane farmer settlements (bateys) and luxury tourist resorts.
 The backdrop of the bateys has enabled our family to truly serve the most vulnerable population, undocumented Haitian workers and their families who are smuggled through the border.

 Beginning in January 2003, the home began with seven children in a rented house in the town of San Pedro de Macoris.
-Today there are now over 200 children living in 12 family-style homes on our own property.
+Today there are nearly 200 children living in 12 family-style homes on our own property.
 Through a benefactor, a large plot of land was purchased and construction began.
 In September 2005, the family moved into their new home.

 The facilities now consist of two school buildings, homes for the children, multi-purpose auditorium, administration building, chapel, central kitchen, volunteer and visitor houses, clinic, two smaller visitor homes and four homes for staff.
 The property also includes various agricultural areas, farm land, a greenhouse, playgrounds, gardens, basketball court and our own baseball and soccer fields.

 Also on our property is our special needs home.
 It was designed to fit the needs of all our children, especially those in wheelchairs.
 It has multiple therapy rooms, including a therapy pool.
 The home is large enough to house up to 20 children and their caregivers, giving us the chance to help more children with special needs.

 Casa Santa Maria, also referred to as the “Haiti House,” is a community service program at our home for children from Haiti with cancer.
 These children are referred to the program from the NPH Haiti St. Damien Pediatric Hospital.
 The children and their parent can stay in the NPH home in the DR while receiving radiation therapy in the capital, Santo Domingo.